Journey to the River Sea: Bernard Taverner

-Mrs. Carter
+Mrs Carter

 Mrs Carter is the twins' (Gwendolyn and Beatrice) mother and Mr Carter's wife.
 It is clear she only took Maia in for the money that came with her.
 She is greedy and demonstrates signs of increasing mental instability towards the end of the book.
 She doesn't spend money on Maia's needs, such as piano lessons.
 Instead, she uses it to buy clothes for herself and her daughters, along with a variety of insect repellents (she hates insects).
 She is in debt, and all the other families living in Manaus despise the Carters.
 When her house is set on fire, she goes to live with a distant relative, who turns Mrs. Carter into her personal maid.

-Mr. Clifford Carter
+Mr Carter

 Mr Carter is the twins' father.
 He is in debt in Manaus and is wanted for fraud in England after embezzling the bank where he worked.
 He is shown to be manipulative and has an obsession with collecting famous peoples' glass eyes.
 At the end of the novel, he is sent to prison in the Amazon after failing to pay workers and loan sharks.
 He also gets taken to prison by Gonzales.

 Mr Carter is a very mysterious man; he doesn't really care for his family and spends all day in his messy office obsessing over his collection of eyeballs.
 He loves his collection of eyeballs to such an extent that when the Carters' home caught fire, he chose to retrieve his collection of eyes from his office instead of helping Maia from the burning house.
 When questioned by Miss Minton at the hospital, he claims that he tried to get to Maia's room, but the fire prevented him from reaching her.